Zoe Ball

 Zoë Ball was born on 23rd November 1970 in Blackpool.

-Zoe's father is former children's television presenter Johnny Ball and her husband is Norman Cook (formerly of The Housemartins) also known as Fatboy Slim.
+Zoe's father is former children's television presenter Johnny Ball (who in 2012 became a contestant on Strictly Come Dancing) and her husband was Norman Cook (formerly of The Housemartins) also known as Fatboy Slim.

 Zoe Ball told listeners to her Radio 1 show how Cook proposed to her on Valentine's Day: